gocd/developer.go.cd/18.1.0/6/overview.md

 <a name="plugin-api-jar"> </a>
 <a name="plugin-api-javadocs"> </a>
-## Plugin API jar and documentation
+## Plugin API jar, javadocs and documentation

-You can find the latest API jar file with its associated sources on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cgo-plugin-api).
-Details about the different extension points can be found in the [documentation](https://plugin-api.gocd.org).
+You can find the latest API jar file with its associated sources and javadocs on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cgo-plugin-api).
+Details about the different extension points can be found in the [plugin documentation](https://plugin-api.gocd.org).